 Overall, Keto is best described as high fat, moderate protein, and very low carb.
 The Keto Diet macronutrient recommendations are nearly the exact opposite of the normal dietary recommendations.
 Across all forms, those suggested ranges include 5-10 percent of daily calories come from carbohydrates, 15-30 percent from protein, and 60-75 percent fat.

 Keto being considered healthy versus unhealthy depends largely on the type of fat being consumed.
 Choosing primarily healthy fats, unsaturated fatty acids like omega-3’s, are known to have heart health benefits.
+A big part of this includes adding low-carb vegetables and enjoying keto meals that are well-rounded in terms of nutrition.
+With low-carb diets, it’s easy to focus solely on protein and fat intake, but a variety of healthy foods are important, no matter what type of diet you follow.

 Vegetables